 By default, after callers select the option for a callback from the queue, they will hear this message: "Your place in the waiting queue has been reserved.
 The next available agent will call you back.
 Goodbye." (to change this message to a customized one, follow these directions.)
-They can then hang up the call and wait to be called back.
+They can then hang up and wait to be called back.
 We will call the same number the customer used to reach your company.

 The queue advances as if the caller is still in line and when the call reaches the front of the line, the next available agent receives a phone call: the callback request.

-The agent is presented with a screen-pop with the caller's information: name, phone number, callback request time, which queue the caller was waiting in and which phone number was dialed.
+The agent is presented with a screen-pop with the caller's information: name, phone number, callback request time, which queue the caller was waiting in, and which phone number was dialed.

 Note: If a waiting time limit has been defined for the account, customers will only remain in the waiting queue up to that limit.
-Once that limit is reached and no agent is available, by default customers will receive a callback that either allows them to leave a voicemail, or delivers a message with no option to leave a voicemail and then dropping the call (voicemail/missed call: depending on whether on not your voicemail is enabled).
+Once that limit is reached and no agent is available, by default customers will receive a callback that either allows them to leave a voicemail or delivers a message with no option to leave a voicemail and then dropping the call (voicemail/missed call: depending on whether or not your voicemail is enabled).
 You can customize your own Unsuccessful Queue Callback Message to play when customers get a callback but are not connected to any agent.

 When the callback request comes in, the agent can answer or reject the request the same way they would do to an incoming call.
 Talkdesk will then automatically call the person who left the callback request.
 If the person answers the call, they will be connected to the agent.

-If the caller who left the callback request does not answer the phone when the agent calls back (and the agent can’t leave a voicemail), the agent will hear: “This was a queue callback but the customer didn't answer.
+If the caller who left the callback request does not answer the phone when the agent calls back (and the agent can’t leave a voicemail), the agent will hear: “This was a queue callback, but the customer didn't answer.
 Goodbye." and the call is considered an “Abandoned call”.

 Rejecting the Callback

 When a customer is in the callback queue and gets to the top of the queue, if all available agents decline to take the call, the customer is returned to the top of the queue.
-As long as agents are online the customer remains in the queue.
+As long as agents are online, the customer remains in the queue.